-Building on the foundations laid by Smith, the classical political economists began to focus on the specialization of the division of labor as the source of increasing national wealth.
+Building on the foundations laid by Smith, the classical political economists began to focus on the specialisation of the division of labor as the source of increasing wealth.

 David Ricardo became interested in economic theory after readings Smith’s Wealth of Nations.
-In response, he published his famous Principles of Political Economy and Taxation in 1817.
+In 1817, he published his famous Principles of Political Economy and Taxation.

-The first line of the book states that the principal problem of political economy is that of sharing national income between rent, profit and wages (therefore he was interested in the distribution of wealth and not just its creation).
+The first line of the book states that the principal problem of political economy is that of sharing national income between rent, profit and wages (therefore he was interested in the distribution of income and not just it’s production or creation).

 For Ricardo, the societal division between rent, wages and profit is the product of the commercial economic system; the volume of production within it, and the absolute income received by each person within the system.